 Carving Nose Bar

 The carving nose bar is suitable for wood artists or carpenters who need more control while cutting.
-These are used in a small to medium size chainsaw and have a pointed nose bar.
+These are used in small to medium size chainsaws and have a pointed nose bar.

-The laminated bars have several different materials coatings on it that improves the sturdiness and life.
-It's suitable for chainsaw chains that are under 20 inches long.
+The laminated bars have several different materials coatings on them that improve the sturdiness and life.
+It’s suitable for chainsaw chains that are under 20 inches long.

 Solid Bars With Changeable Tips

-Most often, the tip is where the chainsaw gets most wear and tear.
-With an ability to just replace the tip improves the life of the bar.
-It's cost-effective as you can replace the tip alone without changing the full bar.
+Most often, the tip is where the chainsaw gets the most wear and tear.
+An ability to just replace the tip improves the life of the bar.
+It’s cost-effective as you can replace the tip alone without changing the full bar.

 What is the Best Chainsaw Bar Length?